 - demonstrating longevity to attract members and volunteers.

-Examples of a New Zealand club history can be seen with these clubs:
+Examples of New Zealand club histories can be seen here:

 Step 1: Set some boundaries

-The first step is to clarify the scope of the history to be documented – i.e. picking how wide and to what depth the club wants to know about its past.
-Scoping the project tightly means that the project can be broken down into small, manageable tasks, and avoids wasting time.
+The first step is to clarify the scope of the history to be documented, that is, picking how wide and to what depth the club wants to know about its past.
+Scoping the project tightly means that it can be broken down into small manageable tasks and and this avoids wasting time.

 Areas to consider for research